Steel and metal industry

 As a result of its innovative capabilities and high-quality products, the German steel industry has established itself as a leading producer in the European Union.
 Around half of the production output is exported to other countries.
 The non-ferrous metals and foundry industries are in similarly good competitive positions.
 At a European level, the German foundry industry is the undisputed leader in terms of revenue.
-In terms of production, it ranks fourth in the world after China, India and the US, in the same place as Japan.
+In terms of production, it ranks sixth in the world after US, China, the former Soviet Union, Japan and India.
 Just like the other branches of the steel and metal industry, the non-ferrous metals industry has experienced rapid growth after the recent economic crisis.
-In 2011, it generated revenues of € 54.9 billion, which was 26 percent more than in the previous year.
+In 2011, it generated revenues of € 55 billion, which was 26 percent more than in the previous year.
 In addition, the number of people employed by the industry is growing again.
 In 2011, companies with more than 50 employees created 17,800 new jobs in the steel and metalworking sector – an increase by almost 6 percent.
 Overall, the industry employs 420,000 workers in 4,800 companies.
 The metal industry employs a large proportion of university graduates in science, technology, engineering and mathematics.
 In 2009, this group accounted for almost 60 percent of all university graduates employed in this industry.

 Research that benefits the environment

 In addition to developing new products, the German metal and steel industry focuses on objectives related to the energy, raw materials and the environment.
 The industry places particular emphasis on further improving the use of recycled materials.
 Recycled materials now account for 50 percent of the material used in the production process.

 Information on this portal

 Industry focus on steel and metal (German)

 Arbeitsgemeinschaft Zulieferindustrie (ArgeZ)

 Association representing the interests of (mostly) small and medium-sized companies in the public and political spheres